microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Creating-Your-Own-DataSource.md

 For users that have data stored somewhere other than files or directories, it is desirable for the SDK to treat their `DataSource` as a first class `DataSource`.
-For example, suppose that you are writing many `CustomDataSource`s that get their data from a SQL database or from a web service.
-Rather than having a file with a URI in it, it would be nice to say that your `CustomDataSource` uses a `SqlServerDataSource` or a `WebServiceDataSource`.
+For example, suppose that you are writing many `ProcessingSource`s that get their data from a SQL database or from a web service.
+Rather than having a file with a URI in it, it would be nice to say that your `ProcessingSource` uses a `SqlServerDataSource` or a `WebServiceDataSource`.

 # Requirements